mattyleecifer/Command-line-ChatGPT/README.md

 # TerminalGenie

+Note: This project has now been rewritten in Golang and combined into [AgentSmith](https://github.com/mattyleecifer/AgentSmith).

 An implementation of the ChatGPT API in the command-line with some extra features to make it easy to use.

 # Features